zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/integration.md

 title: Forms Addon Integration
 ---

-Follow through to learn how to create a Form Area, even if you are already familiar with the concept you might learn something new. {% .lead %}
+Follow through to learn how to create a Form Area.
+Even if you are already familiar with the concept you might learn something new. {% .lead %}

 Before starting, make sure Essentials has been properly [installed](../../integration), then access the `Customizer -> Essentials -> Advanced` section and enable the **Forms Addon**.
 Save the changes and refresh the page.